BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 * Open an existing edmx model.
 It should work right off the bat, or add a new edmx model through the wizard using the `EF designer from database` option as you normally would, again connecting through the `BlackbirdSql DDEX 2.0` provider.
 * With your new edmx open select `Project > Add new data source > Object` to complete the setup of your model.

 __Warning__ Operations within the edmx UI can take some time.
 Even a Cancel request can lock up the IDE.
-Be patient.
+Be patient.</br>
+__Warning__ BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
+Do not add a reference to it in your projects.</br>
 __Note__ Rebuild your projects after installing the VSIX.
 This will ensure any legacy edmx models that were updated and any modifications to the app.config are activated.